Provisions

 A loan loss provision is defined as an expense set aside by a company as an allowance for any unpaid debt meaning loan repayments that are due and are not paid for by a borrower.

-The loan loss provision covers a number of factors in regards to potential loan losses, such as bad debt (loans), defaults of the customers, and any loan terms being renegotiated with a borrower that will provide a lender with lower than previously estimated debt repayment amounts.
+The loan loss provision covers a number of factors in regard to potential loan losses, such as bad debt (loans), defaults of the customers, and any loan terms being renegotiated with a borrower that will provide a lender with lower than previously estimated debt repayment amounts.

 How Does a Loan Loss Provision Work?